Rights and Procedures for Medicare Beneficiaries in Various Care Settings

-The regulations require that the face-to-face encounter be performed by the certifying physician or by a nurse practitioner, a clinical nurse specialist who is working in collaboration with the physician or a physician assistant under the supervision of the physician; the documentation of the face-to face patient encounter must be a separate and distinct section of, or an addendum to, the certification, and must be clearly titled, dated and signed by the certifying physician.
-42 C.F.R.§ 424.22(a)(1)(v).
+The regulations require that the face-to-face encounter be performed by the certifying physician, by a nurse practitioner, by a clinical nurse specialist who is working in collaboration with the physician, or by a physician assistant under the supervision of the physician.
+The documentation of the face-to face patient encounter must be a separate and distinct section of, or an addendum to, the certification and must be clearly titled, dated, and signed by the certifying physician.
+42 C.F.R. §424.22(a)(1)(v).

 When the face-to-face encounter is performed by a non-physician, he or she must document the clinical findings of the face-to-face encounter and communicate those findings to the certifying physician.
 42 C.F.R. §424.22(a)(1)(v)(A).